-Red Rocks Credit Union is headquartered in Littleton and is the 13th largest credit union in the state of Colorado.
-It is also the 788th largest credit union in the nation.
-It was established in 1979 and as of December of 2017, it had grown to 54 employees and 18,438 members at 3 locations.
-Red Rocks Credit Union's CD rates are 94% higher than the national average, and it has an A health rating.
+Red Rocks Credit Union is headquartered in Littleton and is the 15th largest credit union in the state of Colorado.
+It is also the 922nd largest credit union in the nation.
+It was established in 1979 and as of June of 2023, it had grown to 48 employees and 16,913 members at 3 locations.
+Red Rocks Credit Union has a B health rating.

 See current membership details

 A supervisor did reach out to me after I posted this review, and apologized for the mix up, and informed me she had spoken with the people who gave me misinformation in order to correct any future issues.

 This supervisor had taken the time to review my correspondence with the Red Rocks CSR as well as the calls I made to the "call center" and agreed things were not handled as they should have been, and has taken steps to ensure it doesn't happen that way again.

 I appreciated the fact that Red Rocks cared enough to reach out to me and to let me know that they do, in fact, care about their customers experience.